What We're Facing

 in the nation for the number of reported rapes among high school girls

-One in five women and one in 71 men will be raped at some point in their lives.
+One in three women and one in 71 men will be raped at some point in their lives.

 46.4% lesbians, 74.9 bisexual women and 43.3% heterosexual women reported sexual violence other than rape during their lifetimes, while 40.2% gay men, 47.4% bisexual men and 20.8% heterosexual men reported sexual violence other than rape during their lifetimes.